 - Every half hour or so, bend and straighten your legs, feet and toes when you are seated.

-- Take a walk up and down the aisle every hour or so, when the seatbelt signs are not switched on.
+- Take a walk up and down the aisle every hour or so, when it is safe to do so.

 - Make sure you have as much space as possible in front of you for your legs to move.
 So avoid having bags under the seat in front of you and recline your seat where possible.